Ensemble Fuzzing with Dynamic Resource Scheduling and Multidimensional Seed Evaluation: Our Approach:

 In the function \texttt{assign}, \toolName first checks whether a base fuzzer $f$ has been deployed before (i.e., whether the corresponding $t \ne 0$) (Line 11).
-If it has, \toolName calculates the average reward of $f$ based on its historical reward and the pull count from the previous round, using $q=\frac{\gamma}{\gamma+t}$ (Line 12).
-It then calculates the exploration value as $u=\sqrt{\frac{2\log N}{t}}$ (Line 13).
-We adopt the pull count from the previous round instead of the cumulative pull count and use the accumulated $N$ so that the influence of the exploration value on the evaluation result gradually increases over time, thereby preventing the algorithm from getting stuck in local optima in later stages.
-Although in theory, the exploration value may dominate the evaluation when $N$ becomes very large, this rarely occurs in practice.
+If it has, \toolName calculates the bounded efficiency score of $f$ as $q=\frac{\gamma}{\gamma+t}$ (Line 12, as exploitation value), where $\gamma$ is the total accumulated reward and $t$ is the pull count from the previous round.
+This formulation is designed to satisfy several properties for resource scheduling: \textbf{1.
+Boundedness:} The formulation acts as a bounded non-linear mapping, projecting rewards to $[0, 1)$.
+This bounded range ensures numerical stability when combined with the Softmax function.
+Because accumulated rewards are often substantial, such excessively large exploitation values would lead to exponential divergence during subsequent Softmax calculations, causing the system to prematurely collapse into a ``winner-takes-all'' state. \textbf{2.
+Monotonicity in accumulated reward:} Taking the partial derivative of this formulation with respect to $\gamma$ yields $\frac{\partial q}{\partial \gamma} = \frac{t}{(\gamma+t)^2} > 0$.
+This guarantees that higher accumulated rewards always increase the exploitation value. \textbf{3.
+Penalization of recent resource usage:} Taking the partial derivative with respect to $t$ yields $\frac{\partial q}{\partial t} = \frac{-\gamma}{(\gamma+t)^2} < 0$.
+This property ensures that allocating more resources in the previous round reduces the current exploitation value, thereby discouraging the over-allocation of resources to a single fuzzer. \textbf{4.
+Saturation behavior:} As $\gamma \to \infty$, the score $q \to 1$.
+This aligns with the diminishing returns of fuzzing.
+Existing research~\cite{bohme2020fuzzing} shows that in the later stages of the fuzzing lifecycle, fuzzers often require exponentially more resources to achieve the same results.
+As $q$ saturates, the scheduler seamlessly transitions into an uncertainty-driven rotation system dominated by the exploration value $u$.
+The penalty for heavy recent resource consumption shifts to $u$ (where a larger $t$ from the previous round decreases the value).
+This dynamically forces the system to rotate resources among all base fuzzers in later stages, preventing the campaign from getting trapped in local optima while still favoring fuzzers with high historical rewards.
+The exploration value is calculated as $u=\sqrt{\frac{2 \log N}{t}}$ (Line 13).
+Furthermore, the randomness of fuzzing introduces noise into the scheduler (e.g., a random spike in coverage due to a lucky mutation can affect scheduler efficiency).
+To mitigate the impact of noise, \toolName uses the accumulated reward instead of the single-round reward when calculating the exploitation value.
+As fuzzing progresses, the impact of noise on the scheduler gradually decreases.
 If $f$ has never been assigned any resource units, the initial $q_{init}$ and $u_{init}$ are used (Line 16), and $f$ is removed from the candidate list (Line 17).
 We set $q_{init}$ to $1$ and $u_{init}$ to positive infinity so that all basic fuzzers are deployed in the initial priming round to evaluate their performance.
 Removing from the candidate list ensures that each basic fuzzer is only assigned resources once.
 With awards $q$ and upper confidence bounds $u$ of each base fuzzer, \toolName selects a base fuzzer to assign the resource unit in a soft-max manner (Line 18).
 Specifically, \toolName calculates the probability of a base fuzzer $f\in F$ being selected as $Prob(f)=\frac{exp(q_f+u_f)}{\sum_{f'\in F}exp(q_{f'}+u_{f'})}$, and randomly selects one.
 Note that in the initial priming round, \toolName selects all base fuzzers.
+Softmax avoids the winner-takes-all scenario of deterministic strategies by maintaining a probability distribution and mitigating the potential noise introduced by the randomness of fuzzing.
+It ensures that second-best fuzzers still receive some resources (i.e., Prob > 0).
+Furthermore, fuzzing rewards are highly non-stationary, making them difficult to model using standard probability distributions.
+Compared to Thompson sampling, which relies on maintaining a posterior distribution of rewards (e.g., a Gaussian distribution), combining softmax with UCB-based scores provides a model-free probabilistic approach and further mitigates noise introduced by randomness through the exploration value.
+Even if a fuzzer performs poorly due to noise, it still has a certain probability of being selected later due to its exploration value.